DarkRiftNetworking/DarkRift.Documentation/advanced/clustering/getting_started.md

 # Getting Started
 To get started with server clustering you will need to setup a few things.
 This page will take you through the main steps to setting up your cluster.

-## `ServerRegistryConnector`
+## ServerRegistryConnector
 The first step is to choose an appropriate `ServerRegistryConnector` for your cluster.
-This will be responsible for discovering servers within the cluster and passing that information to DarkRift.
+This will be responsible for discovering servers within the cluster and passing that information to %DarkRift.

 At the time of writing the only official connector is for [Hashicorp Consul](https://www.consul.io/), and it can be downloaded [here](https://github.com/DarkRiftNetworking/consul-server-registry-connector).
 Other official connectors and also third party connectors may be available and may be more appropriate for your deployment.